borealbirds/GNM/docs/applications/index.md

 Working with the JSON API
 -------------------------

 The JSON API uses JSON as data exchange format.
-Let’s define the url for the BAM v4 API:
+Let’s define the URL for the BAM v4 API:

     library(jsonlite)